 No. For employees who are physically present on campus, in-person meetings should not be held indoors.
 Even if people are physically on campus, they should continue to conduct meetings via Zoom, phone or other virtual platforms.

 Where can instructors go for information about online teaching?

 Instructors at all levels (including faculty, lecturers, assistants in instruction and teaching assistants) should go to Teaching & Learning Continuity for information about online teaching.
 Also see Frequently Asked Questions on that site.

 Where can faculty and staff find technical support?

-Learn about WashU IT Services for the fall semester on the WashU IT website.
+Learn about WashU IT Services for the spring semester on the WashU IT website.

 What counseling and support resources are available for faculty and staff?